jaballest/libasm/README.md

 The aim of this project is to get familiar with assembly language.

 ## Content
-The project consists in 6 .s functions, a header file, a simple main to check all these functions and a Makefile to compil e them.
+The project consists of 6 .s functions, a header file, a simple main to check all these functions and a Makefile to compil e them.

 ## How to test it?